harness/developer-hub/docs/security-testing-orchestration/use-sto/jira-integrations.md

 2. Create a Jira connector as described in [Connect to Jira](/docs/platform/connectors/connect-to-jira/).
 Note the following:
     * Create your connector at the Account level.
     * Create a [text secret](/docs/platform/security/add-use-text-secrets/) for your Atlassian API key.
 You must use the Harness Secret Manager to store this key.
-You cannot use an external secret store such as Vault.
+Don't use an external secret store, such as Vault.

 3. Go to the **Account Settings** &gt; **Tickets** page and select the following: